 - 1. Treble: This tone control adjusts the high frequency speaker audio response from -12 dB to +12 dB.
 Lowering Treble compensates for high frequency pre-emphasis or removes sibilance effects.
 Increasing Treble will add "sizzle" to the sound and bring high-pitched sounds out of the mix.
 The control can be touched and moved left or right to adjust in 2 dB increments.
 After touching the Treble control, the Channel knob can also be turned to make the adjustment. - 2.
 Bass: This tone control adjusts the low frequency speaker audio response from -12 dB to +12 dB.
 Lowering Bass will unmask midrange band sounds, while increasing Bass will make the sound "fatter".
 The control can be touched and moved left or right to adjust in 2 dB increments.
 After touching the Bass control, the Channel knob can also be turned to make the adjustment. - 3.
-Speakers: This setting controls whether the monitor speakers are never muted, muted while a headphone plug is inserted into the headphone jack on the front panel, or always muted.
+Set to Flat: This setting returns the Treble and Bass control settings to 0 dB, producing a flat frequency response.